 The more time you spend with others, the more fun you will find life and the more friends you will make.
 Nurturing positive relationships is key to self-progression, and immersing yourself in a strong community promotes self-worth and self-actualisation.

 However, it’s also important to find time to be alone and allow yourself to move at your own pace.
 Realise that you do not have to rush back to your old life to achieve a sense of comfort.

 One of the challenges that you may face as you make the transition back to life after addiction recovery is getting away from alcohol and drugs.

 If you feel that you are going to relapse, then you will need to make some real sacrifices.
 You need to be prepared to make sacrifices and plans to avoid relapsing into the habits that got you in trouble in the first place.

 A key component of addiction recovery care is to find the right balance between the mind and body.

 A desire to achieve a goal can create physical effects in the body that could weaken and hinder the addict from achieving the goals he or she sets for themselves.

-Substance abuse addicts must learn to recognize these signs of exhaustion and treat addiction cravings as if it were just like any other part of the body, and treat it with respect.
-Today, nutritionists report that proper nutrition can help to minimize cravings for drugs and alcohol, reduce stress levels, and improve a person’s physical and mental state.
+Substance abuse addicts must learn to recognise these signs of exhaustion and treat addiction cravings as if it were just like any other part of the body and treat it with respect.
+Today, nutritionists report that proper nutrition can help to minimise cravings for drugs and alcohol, reduce stress levels, and improve a person’s physical and mental state.

 A person who has abused drugs or alcohol during this time can become malnourished and develop physical health problems.
 A healthy diet of fruits, vegetables, whole grains, and processed foods can provide clarity and help replenish the nutrients that are often depleted during drug and alcohol abuse, as well as contribute to mental health.